osohq/oso/docs/content/any/getting-started/application/enforce/index.md

 ---
-title: Add authorization enforcement
+title: Enforce authorization
 description: |
-    Oso policies define rules for who can perform actions on resources in your application.
-The Oso library queries the policy to obtain an authorization decision — a yes or no answer.
-You enforce that decision by rejecting or accepting requests that users make.
+    Add authorization enforcement throughout your application using the authorize API to reject or accept requests that users make.
 weight: 2
 ---

-# Add authorization enforcement
+# Enforce authorization

+In [Model your authorization logic](model) you defined an authorization policy.
+In this guide, we will cover using Oso's enforcement API to accept or reject requests based on the policy.

 ## The allow rule

-At the end of [Model your authorization policy](model) we defined an `allow` rule.
+At the end of [Model your authorization logic](model) we defined an `allow` rule.
 The `allow` rule is used for resource-level enforcement.
 It accepts three arguments: an `actor` (who is making the request), an `action` (what the actor wants to do), and a `resource` (the object that the